Low Histamine Cassava Tortillas (also Low Lectin & Medium Oxalate)

 If you have allergies to latex or issues with bananas (besides histamines), then you may not want to use cassava.
 Or at least test a tiny amount first to make sure you don’t react.

-If you don’t have sensitivities to cassava, then this flour may be your new best friend in the kitchen!
+But this flour may be your new best friend in the kitchen if you don’t have sensitivities to cassava!

 Feeling good about cassava?
 Great!
 I’ve got some good tips for preparing the tortilla dough for you next.